 The city of Barcelona, Spain is known for its beauty, culture, and food.
 A seaside paradise, it is one of the largest tourist hubs of Europe and home to one of its largest football clubs.
 If you love wine, sports, or fashion, teaching English in Barcelona is the perfect option.
 Barcelona also has a rich history and vibrant political culture, as it is the capital of the Catalan region and is the second-largest city in Spain.

 Barcelona is a city of art and architecture, where you will find the works of Antoni Gaudi scattered throughout the ancient city and Picasso in the museums.
 Foodies will fall in love with La Rambla, where fantastic food and sangrias await.
 Life and leisure in Barcelona is the ideal of Europe, and teaching English in Barcelona is the perfect opportunity to explore why.

 Are you interested in teaching English in Spain and specifically Barcelona?
-Continue reading for all the information you’ll need to work in this highly desired destination.
+Continue reading for all the information you’ll need to work in this highly desired teaching destination in Europe.

 Teach English in Barcelona

 With a large population of international professionals and ex-pats, there is a high demand for English teachers in Spain.
 Because of the global financial crisis, many adults in Spain are seeking to upgrade their education.
 In order to teach English in Spain, you must be a native English speaker.
 Besides that, however, the qualifications can vary greatly depending on the position.

 While TEFL certification is a benefit and is a requirement for private institutions, you can still find a position.
 Also, some proficiency in Spanish is expected for most positions.
 With an enviable work culture and a fantastic attitude on life, teachers in Spain might just have the best jobs in Europe.
 You may also want to consider teaching ESL in the Czech Republic, ESL in France, or teaching in Finland.